-Controlling Allergens: Animals
+Controlling Allergens: Pets

 Many people think that pet allergy is caused by the fur of cats and dogs.
 But researchers have found that the major allergens are proteins made by oil glands in the animals' skin.
 These proteins are shed in flakes of skin called dander.
 Allergy-causing proteins in saliva stick to the fur when the animal cleans itself.
 And urine contains allergy-causing proteins.
 Cats tend to be more likely than dogs to cause allergic reactions-this may be because they lick themselves more, may be held more, and may spend more time indoors.
-Rodents, such as guinea pigs, mice, and rats can also cause allergies.
+Guinea pigs, mice, and rats can also cause allergies.

-Use an air-cleaning unit with a HEPA filter - especially in the bedroom.
+- Use an air-cleaning unit with a HEPA filter - especially in the bedroom.

-Wash your hands after you touch a pet, and try to keep pets away from your face.
+- Wash your hands after you touch a pet, and try to keep pets away from your face.

 - Brush and bathe your pet often.
 Bathing pets helps lessen dander.
 Bathing also washes other allergens like dust, mold, and pollen off the animal's fur.